chanced/focus-svelte/README.md

 # focus-svelte

-Focus lock for svelte with zero dependencies.
+Focus trap for svelte with zero dependencies.

 ## Installation